compgeolab/xlandsat/doc/indices.rst

     `Brumadinho tailings dam disaster <https://en.wikipedia.org/wiki/Brumadinho_dam_disaster>`__,
     in which over 250 people lost their lives.
-We use this dataset to illustrate the usefulness of remote sensing data for monitoring such disasters but we want acknowledge the tragic human consequences and that some readers may find this topic disturbing and may not wish to read futher.
+We use this dataset to illustrate the usefulness of remote sensing data for monitoring such disasters but we want to acknowledge its tragic human consequences.
+    **Some readers may find this topic disturbing and may not wish to read futher.**

 First, we must import the required packages, download our two sample scenes, and load them with :func:`xlandsat.load_scene`: